ceph/ceph/doc/cephadm/upgrade.rst

 * Each daemon is restarted only after Ceph indicates that the cluster will remain available.

-Keep in mind that the Ceph cluster health will like switch to `HEALTH_WARNING` during the upgrade.
+Keep in mind that the Ceph cluster health status is likely to switch to `HEALTH_WARNING` during the upgrade.